jmettraux/aachen/src/cag__skill2.md

 * Equipment

-# Select an Extra Skill
+# Select Two Extra Skills

 Learn a new skill (starting at +0) or increase an already known skill (max +2, since character level + 1).